cabinetoffice/national-leadership-centre-drupal/docker-build/README.md

 Env vars it will need can be supplied to the container at run time - see the settings files like web/sites/defaul/settings.prod-eks.php

-The settings file is selected based on the NLC_ENVIRONMENT env var
+The settings file is selected based on the NLC_ENVIRONMENT env var - see main settings.php file for details

 The salesforce environment settings / auth config will also need applying as will s3fs to make it usable